-Malcomb, the head of the building drive, brings his famous lasagna, and is followed by the most liberal member of the congregation, Della, who has brought her hot wings.
+Malcomb, the head of the building drive, brings his favorite, vegetarian lasagna, and is followed by the most liberal member of the congregation, Della, who has brought her renowned Dark Indulgence Devil's Food Cake.
 The final member to arrive-except for the audience, of course-is the richest woman in town, Lillian Kingsley.
+Her dish is very unusual.